 If you have ever been in China, you must have seen them: a pair of ferocious, flat-muzzled, lion-like stone creatures that stand at both sides of entrances and paths.
 These are fu dogs, also called buddha's lions, mythical guards of the homes since ancient times, still popular everywhere in Asia.

 Fu dogs, just like their living brethren, guard homes from negative influence, even when their owners are far away.
-Just like with real dogs, the size of fu doesn't really matter: even smaller dogs can do their work properly, although it is better when the size of the house and the size of dogs are in good proportion.
+The size of fu doesn't really matter: even smaller dogs can do their work properly, although it is better when the size of the house and the size of dogs are proportional.

 It is easy to find a couple of fu dogs in any statue shop or in a Chinese shop.
-You can place the couple at the entrance and on the pedestals for them to better observe and light them over nights.
+You can place the couple at the entrance and on the pedestals for them to better observed and you can light them at night.

 Goldfish are thought to bring good luck because their movements resemble the movement of healthy chi energy.
-Besides, goldfish looks like gold after which it was called.
+Besides, goldfish look like gold too.
 Many Feng Shui specialists argue how many goldfish there should be.
 But there aren't bad numbers.
 All of them are good if the goldfish is healthy.
-In general, though, uneven numbers attract more of lucky energy that brings growth – this is the energy that you need to make your wealth grow.
+In general, though, uneven numbers attract more lucky energy—this is the energy that you need to make your wealth grow.
 Meanwhile, even numbers attract the kind of energy that helps keep and preserve your wealth.

-In many Feng Shui shops they sell the statuette of a three-legged frog with a coin in its mouth – the character of the famous Chinese fairy tale.
+In many Feng Shui shops, they sell the statuette of a three-legged frog with a coin in its mouth—the character of the famous Chinese fairy tale.
 This story tells how a frog saved from a well brought its saviour gold coins from a hidden treasury.
 The frog statuette symbolizes money that comes from an unknown abundant source.
-It is advised to place the statuette at the entrance.
+It is advised to place the statuette at the entrance of your home.

-The story goes that many centuries ago Lu-Hai the immortal (this is the name of a character of the Chinese folklore) saw a frog on the bottom of a well.
+The story goes that many centuries ago, Lu-Hai the immortal (this is the name of a character of the Chinese folklore) saw a frog on the bottom of a well.
 The frog only had three legs so it couldn't jump out.
 The philosopher saved the frog.
-As a sign of gratitude it brought one coin per day from a treasury hidden somewhere... till Lu-Hai became a rich person.
+As a sign of gratitude, it brought one coin per day from a treasury hidden somewhere . . . until Lu-Hai became a rich person.
 The statuette of this frog reminds of this story and symbolizes the eternal wealth growth.

 Do you have any animals of good luck in your home?

 Crane symbolizes longevity and good luck.
-It is present in numerous works of the Chinese art.
+It is present in numerous works of Chinese art.